Published 05:40 IST, June 10th 2020

 Advertisement

-Beginning in 2018 and through February 2020, Schena and or employees paid bribes to recruiters and doctors to run an allergy screening test for 120 allergens ranging from stinging insects to food allergens on every patient, authorities said.
+Beginning in 2018 and through February 2020, Schena and other employees paid bribes to recruiters and doctors to run an allergy screening test for 120 allergens ranging from stinging insects to food allergens on every patient, authorities said.

 Advertisement